Harmelodic/coding-guidelines/README.md

 That way, everyone's on the same page with what process is happening, and new developers with no knowledge can understand both the product & technical context in the same way.

-No cute names - many names can be fancy or fun, but eventually someone else will need to understand your code, and accurate names are much more clear ("Cute" names are only for product names, for SEO/marketing purposes).
+No cute names - many names can be fancy or fun, but eventually someone else will need to understand the code, and accurate names are much more clear ("Cute" names are only for product names, for SEO/marketing purposes).

 ### Variables